 On first sip, it’s very smooth, with a more herby, coriander smell.
 Then after taste to follow is very sweet packed with the nutmeg and cinnamon flavours.

-This gin is recommended by The Craft Gin Club to be garnished with lime & rose petals, but in all honestly it is sweet and tangy enough to be enjoyed without any garnish.
+This gin is recommended by The Craft Gin Club to be garnished with lime & rose petals, but in all honesty, it is sweet and tangy enough to be enjoyed without any garnish.

 CRAFT GIN CLUB COCKTAIL SUGGESTION – HEART OF TWO RIVERS